 InnoDBuses a file flush technique involving a structure called the doublewrite buffer, which is enabled by default (

 innodb_doublewrite=ON).
-The doublewrite buffer adds safety to recovery following a crash or power outage, and improves performance on most varieties of Unix by reducing the need for
+The doublewrite buffer adds safety to recovery following an unexpected exit or power outage, and improves performance on most varieties of Unix by reducing the need for

 fsync()operations.
 It is recommended that the

 innodb_doublewriteoption remains enabled if you are concerned with data integrity or possible failures.
 For information about the doublewrite buffer, see Section 14.12.1, “InnoDB Disk I/O”.